saichandd/llama-react/README.md

 [live on github](https://saichandd.github.io/llama-react/)

+## Whats the project about?

+- Its a fun website about llamas, made with react.

 ## Setup
 - To run: You can directly open index.html in root folder(because code was built before)
 - For development